Helicobacter Pylori in Children

 Experts are not sure if H. pylori infection runs in families (hereditary).
 It is more common where people live in crowded or unclean conditions.
 It may affect up to 75% of children in developing countries.
 It occurs at a lower rate in the U.S.

-What are the symptoms of an H. pylori infection?
+What are the symptoms of an H. pylori infection in a child?

 Most people have the H. pylori bacteria for years without knowing it because they don’t have any symptoms.
 Experts don’t know why.